-We’re fully open, as we have been throughout the pandemic.
-Infection rates remain a concern so we continue to take steps to protect patients – especially vulnerable patients – and our team, so we can continue serving the community.
-Due to high demand, we continue to run a same-day service for GP and CWIC team appointments.
-Assessment by our triage team may be available if our appointments are fully booked for the day, but you have a concern you don’t feel can wait.
+We offer large numbers of telephone and face-to-face appointments each week.
+We continue to run an on-the-day service for GP appointments and the health board’s CWIC service.
+Our triage team may be able to assess you if our appointments are fully booked for the day, and you have a concern you don’t feel can wait.
 Please stay on hold if this is the case for you.

 - Call us on 0300 790 6266 to book an appointment.

 - Call from 8am Monday-Friday for GP or CWIC team appointments, and medication reviews.
-We’re currently running a same-day service for these appointments, which are usually fully booked by mid-morning.
+We’re currently running an on-the-day service for these appointments.

 What happens when you call